boris-kolpackov/test/README.md

-# test - An executable
+# test - A cool executable

 The `test` executable is a <SUMMARY-OF-FUNCTIONALITY>.